HearstAT/cfn_backendless_chef/README.md

     -   With knife.rb from S3 Bucket
         -   Backup: `knife ec backup /tmp/backup/ -c /path/to/s3/knife.rb`
         -   Restore: `knife ec restore /tmp/backup/ -c /path/to/s3/knife.rb`

+**Note:** You can do the backup just about anywhere, but doing the restore is more important.
+Doing it on a server in AWS in the same region is ideal as it will be able to upload much faster.
+Trying to upload from my local laptop has proven trying if not impossible due to the 5Mpbs max upload.

 ## New Relic
 We utilize New Relic as our APM and System Monitor, this is setup only if conditions are met